philcrump/pi-sdn/README.md

     sudo /home/pi/pi-sdn n x &

-*   Substitute 'n' for the GPIO Number on which pi-sdn will trigger shutdown when it sees a Rising Edge.
+*   Substitute 'n' for the WiringPi GPIO Number on which pi-sdn will trigger shutdown when it sees a Rising Edge.
     *    This GPIO will be configured with the BCM's internal pulldown resistor (~50KOhm), so a button can be directly connected between this pin and 3.3V.
         *    In EM-heavy environments, such as radio transmitters, a stronger external pulldown resistor (eg. 1KOhm) can be required to prevent unwanted triggering.
-*   Substitue or remove 'x' for the optional GPIO Number on which pi-sdn will output constant 3.3V during runtime.
+*   Substitue or remove 'x' for the optional WiringPi GPIO Number on which pi-sdn will output constant 3.3V during runtime.
     *    A complete shutdown can be detected by a transition to High-Z, or lack of sourced current, on this pin.
     *    An external pull-down resistor or LED can be used to cause a Falling Edge on complete shutdown.